maidsafe/Whitepapers/Project-Safe.md

 The crowd sale will be operated as follows:

-* A fixed number of safecoin will be issued and purchased during the 30 day crowd sale
+* A fixed number of MaidSafeCoin will be issued and purchased during the 30 day crowd sale
 * Within that period, public funds in the form of bitcoin, mastercoin and cash can be sent to bitcoin/mastercoin addresses set up by MaidSafe; this address is called the Origin address.
+* Each backer will swap their MaidSafeCoins on a 1 : 1 ratio on launch of the full network
-* Each backer will pre order safecoins during the crowd sale, these will be recorded on the Bitcoin block chain and will be recorded in each participants safecoin wallet as the full network is launched.
+* All purchases and transctions will be recorded on the Bitcoin block chain via the Mastercoin protocol
+* Each participants safecoin wallet will be credited as the full network is launched and they create their SAFE network accounts.
 * A quantity of 429,496,729 coins will be available for purchase, this equates to 10% of all safecoins.

 **After this stage is complete there will be no further opportunities of this sort available on the SAFE network with safecoin.**

-Any funds allocated outside the crowd sale will be allocated to the MaidSafe Foundation and added to the decentralised application developers pool.

 The incentivisation of decentralised application projects that are funded via safecoin should also ensure a very active participation into a very powerful ecosystem with a pre-prepared revenue model.
 It is also thought this model will encourage a more decentralised and distributed pool of backers.
 This model is very much in line with MaidSafe’s core values and decentralisation in general, using logic and fairness with as few ‘magic’ numbers as possible.